 Begin planning out the pages you need in your website.
 Each page should directly support your thesis statement.
 Remember: These are just some beginning ideas.
 You may want to include more pages, fewer pages, or create subpages on your website.
 Just keep in mind the ease of navigation for your viewer.

-Title Brainstorm a creative title for your website and write it here.
+Think about which pages would best support your thesis statement and write them below.
+Remember-you can add as many or as few pages as you want as long as you're organized.
+You will want to include your thesis on your homepage, but do not have to label it "thesis".
+Write your thesis here and use it as a guide to decide which pages you want to include on your website